CUBoulder-2017-IML4HCI/weather_whisperer/README.md

  1. If you have a larger perfboard and want to use a small part of it use pliers to snap it.
  2. Use wirestrippers or your teeth instead of scissors to strip wires.
  3. Practice soldering before you try it on a perfboard.
 If wires are mixed with solder the the project will not work and you       may fry your raspberry pi.
- 4. Have something that the led strip can wrap arounf for better lighting inside the lamp.
+ 4. Have something that the led strip can wrap around for better lighting inside the lamp.

  ## iPhone App